cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 each cluster is calculated using :py:func:`rank.get_self_confidence_for_each_label <cleanlab.rank.get_self_confidence_for_each_label>`.
 If the confidence of the whole dataset is
 `r`, then `c` is an underperforming group if `q/r` falls below a threshold and we say that the dataset suffers from the underperforming group issue.

-If you have precomputed cluster labels for each datapoint, you can pass them explicitly to Datalab.
+If you have precomputed cluster labels for each datapoint, you can pass them explicitly to :py:meth:`Datalab.find_issues <cleanlab.datalab.datalab.Datalab.find_issues>` using the `cluster_ids` key in the `issue_types` argument.
 This is especially useful for tabular datasets where you want to cluster the data using a categorical column.
 An integer encoding of the categorical column  can be passed as cluster labels for finding the underperforming group.